manuiageek/docker-forfun-searxng/README.md

 - `SEARXNG_SECRET` to secure the instance,
 - `BASE_URL` to configure the base URL accessible locally.

+To generate a new SEARXNG_SECRET, you can use this command : openssl rand -hex 32

 These variables should be defined in a `.env` file located in the same directory as the `docker-compose.yml` file.

 The container is configured to always restart automatically using `restart: always`.